elimelt/ngrams/docs/checkpoint1.md

 # Methods

-For the first checkpoint, we will fit a lookup table of all character n-grams (we will experiment with the value of n) seen in the text to the three most-common next characters.
-To make predictions, we will take the most recent n-gram from the input string and return the top-three next characters using the mapping.

-This method does not capture the previous content of the input utterance, meaning it does not necessarily make better predictions with more context.
+For Checkpoint 1, we used Python to fit a lookup table of all character n-grams (with n as a hyperparameter) seen in the MASC text to the three most-common next characters.
+To make predictions, we take the most recent n-gram from the input string and return the top-three next characters using the mapping.
+One disadvantage of this method is that it does not capture the content of the input utterance past n characters, meaning it does not necessarily make better predictions with more context.
 We plan to improve upon this in future iterations.

 ## Future Directions

-In later iterations, we plan to experiment with neural network architectures with token-based (as opposed to character-based) feature representations.
-We will explore semantic feature representations in hopes of making more-informed predictions.
+In later models, we will continue to use Python, and will additionally incorporate common scientific computing and machine learning libraries such as Numpy and Pytorch.
+We plan to experiment with neural network architectures with token-based (as opposed to character-based) feature representations.
+We will explore semantic feature representations in hopes of making more informed predictions.
+We will also incorporate data from several languages other than English.